EO OFFICER RESPONSIBILITIES & DIRECTORY

 State-level EO Officer

 The Regulations at 29 CFR Part 28.28 indicate that the Governor must designate an individual to serve as the State-level EO Officer.
-This individual reports directly to the Governor and is responsible for State Program-wide coordination of compliance with the equal opportunity and nondiscrimination requirements in the Workforce Innovation and Opportunity Act (WIOA) and the Regulations.
+This individual is responsible for State Program-wide coordination of compliance with the equal opportunity and nondiscrimination requirements in the Workforce Innovation and Opportunity Act (WIOA) and the Regulations.

-The Regulations at 29 CFR Part 38.4(aa) indicate the Governor may delegate WIOA Section 188 responsibilities to a designee.
-Mr. Steven J. Braun, Department of Workforce Development (DWD) Commissioner, is the Governor’s designee for all such activity (including development and implementation of the State Nondiscrimination Plan, oversight and monitoring of equal opportunity (EO) and nondiscrimination compliance, and any other related duties of the Governor).
+The Regulations at 29 CFR Part 38 indicate the Governor may delegate WIOA Section 188 responsibilities to a designee.
+Mr. Frederick D. Payne, Department of Workforce Development (DWD) Commissioner, is the Governor’s designee for all such activity (including development and implementation of the State Nondiscrimination Plan, oversight and monitoring of equal opportunity (EO) and nondiscrimination compliance, and any other related duties of the Governor).

-Indiana’s designated state-level EO Officer is Ms. Kalena James of DWD’s Regulatory and Oversight and Compliance Division.
+Indiana’s designated state-level EO Officer is Ms. Jennifer Long of DWD’s Regulatory and Oversight and Compliance Division.

 Priorities for the State EO Officer include, but are not limited to:

 - Developing, updating, and implementing the State’s Nondiscrimination Plan (NDP);

 - Communicating directly with federal, state and/or local officials concerning equal opportunity matters;